asterixorobelix/hydeout/_posts/2020-12-30-CNC_machine.md

 ### CAM
 CAM programs take your CAD model and, together with information such as bit size, material being cut, etc, use it to create g-code.
 CAM is probably the biggest issue in this whole workflow.
 There is a distinct lack of options.
 There is a [wiki](https://wiki.shapeoko.com/index.php/CAM) which has some potential options.
 This [toolchain wizard](https://sienci.com/dmx-longmill/choosing-software/) is a helpful tool for some of the options.

-From my reading, the options are, in order of preference below.
+From my reading, the options are, in order of preference below:

 #### 2D
+* [CAMLAB](http://camlab.sienci.com/camlab) and [Kiri](https://grid.space/kiri/), some [starter tutorial](https://www.youtube.com/watch?v=KDhMujKX1QQ) - Free
 * [ESTLCAM](https://www.estlcam.de/index.php) - $59, but you can download an [older version](https://www.estlcam.de/changelog.php)
-* [CAMLAB](http://camlab.sienci.com/camlab) and [Kiri](https://grid.space/kiri/), some [starter tutorial](https://www.youtube.com/watch?v=KDhMujKX1QQ) - Free
 * [bCNC](https://github.com/vlachoudis/bCNC) - free
 * [DXF2Gcode](https://sourceforge.net/projects/dxf2gcode/) - Free!
 * [MakerCAM](https://wiki.shapeoko.com/index.php/MakerCAM), [Github](https://github.com/shapeoko/makercam), [basic tutorial](https://www.makercam.com/tutorial.html) - Free